DevExpress-Examples/out-of-maintenance-how-to-sort-a-aspxpivotgrid-by-clicking-on-a-field-value-e1439/Readme.md

     }
     #endregion
 }
 ```

-<p>The GetOnClickHandler method returns a javascript code that will perform a ASPxPivotGrid's callback passing all required parameters to the server.
-On the server side, you should handle the CustomCallback event handler and apply sorting to it.</p>
+The *GetOnClickHandler* method returns a JavaScript code that will perform a ASPxPivotGrid's callback passing all required parameters to the server.
+On the server side, handle the *CustomCallback* event handler and apply sorting to it.

 ```cs